forestgeo/Climate/README.md

 *Updates regarding available climate data are of great value to the research community and will facilitate collaborations.

-*Site managers/ meteorological data owners may use this portal as a secure repository to archive and distribute their data (if data are not already hosted elsewhere).
+*Site managers/ meteorological data owners may use this portal as a stable repository to archive and distribute their data (if data are not already hosted elsewhere).

 *Researchers who create new data products (e.g., cleaned or gap-filled data sets, extracts from gridded databases) are encouraged to deposit those here.